 - Submit the three-section test.
-DSU requires test scores of 800 on the SAT (math and critical reading combined), test scores of 880 or above on the 2016 redesigned SAT (math and critical reading combined), or a 17 or better composite score on the ACT.
+DSU requires test scores of 800 on the SAT (math and critical reading combined), test scores of 880 or above on the 2016 redesigned SAT, or a 17 or better composite score on the ACT.
 Please note: As of March 2016, the College Board has launched a redesigned SAT.
 For more information about the redesign, please visit the College Board website.

 - The University will also consider international applicants who have taken the General Education Development (GED) test.
 Applicants must submit a notarized copy of their GED certificate with their application and fee to be considered for admission.

-- Have transcripts evaluated by the World Education Service (WES), Educational Credential Evaluators (ECE) or the Association of Collegiate Registrars and Admissions Officers (AACRAO) and then forwarded by the evaluating organization to the admissions [at] desu [dot] edu (subject: International%20Transcripts) (Office of Admissions.)
+- Have transcripts evaluated by the World Education Service (WES) or Educational Credential Evaluators (ECE) and then forwarded by the evaluating organization to the admissions [at] desu.edu (subject: International%20Transcripts) (Office of Admissions.)
 All academic records must be converted into their U.S. education equivalents by a University-recognized credential agency, to obtain transfer credit for education completed at non-U.S. postsecondary institutions.
-Transcript evaluations must be submitted sealed from the evaluating organization.
+Transcript evaluations must be submitted either: sealed or electronically sent directly from the evaluating organization.
 PLEASE NOTE: The Office of Admissions reserves the right to request that transcripts from international English-speaking institutions be evaluated by WES or any of the other recognized credential agencies if educational equivalency cannot clearly be determined by the Office of Admissions.

 - Submit an I-20 Application, a F-1 Student Seeking Financial Statement and an Affidavit of Support for Free Room & Board to: Delaware State University, Office of International Affairs, Grossley Hall-Room 115A, Dover, DE 19901.